 The definition of consent is the voluntary agreement of the victim to engage in the sexual activity in question.

 There is no consent when:

-- the victim/survivor having consented expresses by words, gestures or conduct that they do not wish to continue with the activity in question
+- The victim/survivor having consented expresses by words, gestures or conducts that they do not wish to continue with the activity in question

 The Durham Rape Crisis Centre believes that everyone has the right to control their own bodies and choices regardless of past or current behaviour.